arve0/build-your-own-couchdb/src/03-abstract-database-access.md

 data: { "a": 1, "b": 123 }
 ```

-Next ut is fixing this error.
+Next up: Fixing this error.